AdrianAntico/AutoQuant/README.md

 Also, be sure to visit our blog at <a href="http://www.remixinstitute.com" target="_blank">RemixInstitute.ai</a> for data science, machine learning, and AI content.

 You can also contact me via <a href="https://www.linkedin.com/in/adrian-antico/" target="_blank">LinkedIn</a> for any questions about the package.
-You can also go into the Vignette folder to see more detail.
+You can also go into the vignettes folder to see more detail.
 If you want to be a contributer, contact me via LinkedIn email.

 ## Supervised Learning Functions:
 ##### **AutoH2OModeler()**